 So it's not quite so one-sided and so that you can be sure you've chosen the right celebrant for you, I've included a little bit of information about myself here, so you can get to know me and my style before we meet and before you engage me to create a Grand Goodbye for your loved one..

-I'm very relaxed and friendly, I'm a great listener, a natural storyteller and a competent and confident public speaker and event organiser - so you have peace of mind that you're in safe hands in what will no doubt be a very stressful and emotional time for you.
+I'm very relaxed and friendly, I'm a great listener, a natural storyteller, a good writer and a competent and confident public speaker and event organiser - so you have peace of mind that you're in safe hands in what will no doubt be a very stressful and emotional time for you.

 Based in Harrogate, North Yorkshire, I'm a wedding celebrant, a funeral celebrant, a music addict, a festival goer, a film lover, a dog person, a cat sofa.
 I am a wife, a mum, a family person.
 I'm a big softie when it comes to animals and to be honest, when I'm not working, I'm much more likely to be out enjoying a long walk with my dog than pushing a hoover around or unloading the dishwasher.
 I'm a creator of stories, a holiday enthusiast, a RightMove obsessor, a hard worker, a story lover, a disinterested cook, a would-be vegan (not quite enough will power), a chocolate lover, a romantic, a party die-hard, and a lover of friendship and red wine!